 - Follow the instructions to turn on two-factor authentication (sometimes called two-step verification) for your account using an authenticator app.
 Ignore any mentions of Google Authenticator or other mobile applications — you'll be using Duo Mobile instead.

-- When configuring the authenticator app in your application you'll usually be shown a barcode to scan.
-Open Duo Mobile and tap the "+" icon or the "Add Account" button to add a new account.
+- When configuring the authenticator app in your application you'll usually be shown a QR code to scan.
+Open Duo Mobile and tap Add in the upper right of your accounts list to go to the account type selector.